 - “Hybrid” format: We believe that all residents do not learn the same way.
 Therefore, we have adopted a "hybrid" learning format whereby multiple different teaching modalities are employed including:

-- Foundations of EM - we utilize the small-group and flipped classroom based Foundations of EM curriculum on a regular basis
+- Foundations of EM - we utilize the small-group and flipped classroom based Foundations of EM curriculum twice/block

 - Traditional lecture format